porziopablo/back-end-challenge/README.md

-# ponce-challenge
+# back-end-challenge
-RESTful API that would allow an application to create shipping orders for products from the Warehouse to a Shop.
+Technical assessment that I had to do for a previous employer: RESTful API that would allow an application to create shipping orders for products from the Warehouse to a Shop.
 [Read the complete challenge](https://github.com/porziopablo/ponce-challenge/blob/main/doc/Challenge.pdf).

 ## Tech stack
  - AWS SQS